 Advancing Industry Transformation

 In support of its mission, the Foundation’s Industry Transformation efforts focus on attaining change within the global tobacco industry and nicotine ecosystem.
-The Smoke-Free Index™, which is the first action of the Foundation’s Industry Transformation initiative, will provide quantifiable evidence over time of what steps the largest tobacco companies are taking toward achieving a smoke-free world and any actions they take to undermine that progress.
-Specifically, the Smoke-Free Index™ will annually evaluate 15 of the largest tobacco companies in the world.
-The Foundation for a Smoke-Free World announced consultancy agreements with global market research company Euromonitor International and leading consulting firm and think tank SustainAbility for the creation of the Smoke-Free Index™, which will be published in June 2020, with annual updates thereafter.
+The Smoke-Free Index™, which is the first action of the Foundation’s Industry Transformation initiative, will provide quantifiable evidence over time of what steps the largest tobacco companies are taking to support or impede the transition to a smoke-free world.
+Specifically, the Smoke-Free Index™ will evaluate 15 of the largest tobacco companies in the world.
+The Foundation established consultancy agreements with global market research company Euromonitor International and leading think tank and advisory firm SustainAbility for the creation of the Smoke-Free Index™, the first report of which will be published in mid-2020, with regular updates thereafter.

-Establishing a complete data set that encompasses the companies that produce nicotine-based products is a necessary precursor to developing effective policies that promote the Foundation’s purpose.
+Establishing a complete data set encompassing the companies that produce nicotine-based products is a necessary precursor to developing effective policies that promote the Foundation’s purpose.
 The Global Trends in Nicotine report contributes to laying the groundwork for the Foundation’s work, and represents an important step in the Foundation’s research program.
 Specifically, this report identifies the major players in nicotine delivery, outlines their product organization and geographic focus, and quantifies their output primarily on a relative basis.

 Many “dirty” and unhealthy legacy industries can change, and are changing, by undergoing a transformation toward cleaner activities and products.
 The Foundation’s work contributes to this discussion by presenting six case studies of companies that undertook significant business transformations.
-The six cases demonstrate varying motivations, and, as business transformation is not without risk, some of the companies performed better than others.
-That said, the tobacco industry sells a deadly product – cigarettes, which some consumers are rejecting.
+The six cases demonstrate varying motivations and, as business transformation is not without risk, some of the companies performed better than others.
+That said, the tobacco industry sells a deadly product – cigarettes – which some consumers are rejecting.
 Transformation of the tobacco industry can provide an enormous and crucial acceleration to the process of eliminating combustible tobacco.
-The Foundation believes that the appropriate way to influence industry is indirectly through strategic partnerships.
+The Foundation believes the appropriate way to influence industry is indirectly through strategic partnerships.
 In particular, we believe the investor community is a powerful, yet mainly underutilized, lever with which to influence company management.